What are your chances of acceptance?

 3. Addresses specifically why MIT―the campus, resources, faculty, programs, and opportunities―is the place where you need and want to study.

-MIT has a unique list of distinctive majors.
-Before you start brainstorming and drafting a response to this prompt, spend ample time exploring the various courses on the MIT website.
+Before you start brainstorming and drafting a response to this prompt, spend ample time exploring the various majors, or “courses” as MIT calls them, on MIT’s website.
 You should pinpoint a few courses of study that appeal to you and then dive deeper into what the curricular emphasis is of each course of study, what resources and opportunities are available, and which faculty might you be interested in studying with or whose research you find compelling.

 The key phrase in this prompt is “right now,” which many schools don’t include in their “Why This Major” essay prompt, but which all schools imply.
 This key phrase means that if you matriculate at MIT, you will in no way be required to major in the field of study that you write about in response to this prompt.
 You are free to choose and change your major, and most students change their major at least once during their college career.